Ankasa Conservation Area

-The Ankasa Conservation Area is an area in southwestern Ghana, in Ghana's Western Region, about 365 kilometres west of Accra near the border with Côte d'Ivoire.
-It incorporates the Nini Suhien National Park in the North, and the Ankasa Forest Reserve in the South.
+The Ankasa Conservation Area is located in southwestern Ghana, approximately 365 kilometers west of Accra, near the border with Côte d'Ivoire.
+It encompasses the Nini Suhien National Park to the north and the Ankasa Forest Reserve to the south.

+Geography and environment

 The park is approximately 500 square kilometers, and consists largely of tropical evergreen rainforest.
 The Ankasa Conservation Area is the only wildlife protected area in Ghana that is located in the wet evergreen tropical high rainforest belt.

 The Ankasa, Nini, and Suhien Rivers all pass through the park, and are known for their rapids and waterfalls.
 The forest has the most biological diversity of any in Ghana, with over 800 vascular plant species, 639 butterfly species, and more than 190 bird species.
-Animal life includes the elephant, bongo, leopard, chimpanzee, Diana monkey, and other primates.
+Animal life includes the elephant, bongo, leopard, western chimpanzee, Diana monkey, and other primates.
 Apart from the forest reserve which was selectively logged until 1976, the rest of the protected area is almost intact.

+The Ankasa reserve, along with the Nini-Sushien National Park, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

+Access

-The park includes basic camping facilities with shelters, toilets, and running water along with many facilities for sitting down and having a chat.
+The park includes basic camping facilities with shelters, toilets and running water.